JuDFTteam/FLEUR/src/fleur/juphon/README.md

 # Density-functional perturbation theory

 Make a subfolder DFPT and copy the optimized input file to it.
-Now you invoke the inpgen several different times to gain the necessary input for the phonon calculation:
+Now you invoke the inpgen once to gain the necessary input for the phonon calculation:

 ```
-$ /path/to/fleur/inpgen -f inpCu_fit
-$ /path/to/fleur/inpgen -f inpCu_fit -nosym -add_name desym
+$ /path/to/fleur/inpgen -f inpCu_fit -nosym
 $ /path/to/fleur/inpgen -inp.xml -noKsym -kpt dfpt#gamma@grid=16,16,16
-$ /path/to/fleur/inpgen -inp.xml -noKsym -add_name desym -kpt dfpt#gamma@grid=16,16,16
 ```

-Edit both ```inp.xml``` and ```desym_inp.xml``` to reflect all the changes in the initial input file, like the setting of ```ctail``` etc. Especially ensure, that you use the same libxc functional you used initially, e.g. ```vwn```:
+Edit both ```inp.xml```  to reflect all the changes in the initial input file, like the setting of ```ctail``` etc. Especially ensure, that you use the same libxc functional you used initially, e.g. ```vwn```:

 ```
       <xcFunctional name="LibXC" relativisticCorrections="F">